Digital Archive – Voss Collection: Background to Dorstone Prisoner of War Camp

 After the Allied invasion of Western Europe took place in 1944 prisoners that were taken would be transported on large barges (along with wounded Allied troops) over the English Channel and would dock at a major ports such as Southampton and Portsmouth .
 Here they would be deloused and board trains which would take them to one of the nine Command Cages which would be set up in racecourses such as Kempton Park Doncaster Catterick and Loughborough in Leicestershire or football grounds such as Preston North End's ground in Lancashire, Northern England .
 A cage was a place where PoWs would be held before being sent to a PoW camp and during their stay there they would be interrogated by the Prisoner of War Interrogation Section (PWIS) under the command of Lieutenant A.P.
 Scotland whose main base was in No. 8 Kensington Palace Gardens which was a former stately home.
 It was near there, in Cockfosters, that prisoners who were thought to have vital information as well as Luftwaffe flying crews were sent for special interrogation.
 Interrogation methods were very thorough and employed various means to extract information from prisoners.
 One such method was to "plant" an undercover soldier who spoke fluent German (usually a Pole who joined forces with the British) to glean as much information as possible from other prisoners.

 They would be interrogated on military matters and a good idea could be gained of the prisoners’ loyalty to the Nazi regime.
 They would then be graded by a colour patch which was worn on their uniform.
 A white patch meant the person in question had no particular loyalty and was indifferent to National Socialism.
-A grey patch meant that the prisoner, although not an ardent Nazi, had no strong feelings either way wore a grey patch.
+A grey patch meant that the prisoner, although not an ardent Nazi, had sympathies with the regime.
 The real hard-core Nazis wore a black patch and this usually included most Waffen SS prisoners (as well as Paratroops and U-boat crews), not necessarily because they were hardened Nazis, but simply because they were ‘elite’ units.
 They would then be sent to various camps around the country and for the fervent Nazis this would sometimes mean a camp in the wilds of Scotland where they would be put to agricultural work on farms.

 The screening process at the holding cages which separated the hard-core Nazis from the moderates was, to begin with pretty thorough but towards the end of 1944 the process was hurried somewhat due to the large volume of prisoners arriving in Britain .
 This led to some Nazis being mixed in camps with the moderates.
 Also, another phenomenon was the increasing number of Eastern European troops who had volunteered for service with the Germans as well as many Poles who were pressed in to service with the Germans falling into British hands.